 GISELLE ELGARRESTA RIOS professor, conductor, vocal and choral consultant, earned her Master’s in Voice and Doctorate in Conducting from UM.
 She made her debut as the first Cuban-American woman to direct in Carnegie Hall in 2006, and since then has had many international conducting engagements.
 As Assistant Professor of Music at Barry University since 1996, she is coordinator of their music program.
 Dr. Rios is the Soprano Soloist for Temple Israel and St. Augustine Catholic Church.
 Her memberships include the College Music Society, National Assn. of Teacher’s of Singing and the American Choral Director’s Association.

 KEVIN RUTLEDGE, graduated Howard University where he performed with the University Civic Chorale.
 With a Master of Music from UM, his internship was at the Duke Ellington School in Georgetown.
 Fine Arts Chair at Miami Northwestern Senior until 2008, he was Lead Teacher of the Performing and Visual Arts Center and taught Piano, Choir, and Music Theory.
-He’s twice honored as Teacher of the Year.
+He’s been honored three times as Teacher of the Year.
 Active in church music for 30 years, he is Music Director for Universal Truth Center, served as Musical Director for the Urban League’s Inner City Children’s Choir and Greater Miami Boys Choir.
 An adjunct faculty at MDCC, he founded the Music Business Institute, an educational forum dedicated to the fundamentals of the Music Industry.

 ADELE de los SANTOS received her Bachelor of Music from Barry University and her Master of Music from the University of Miami.
 A Miami-Dade County School teacher for 34 years, she opened the music program at Homestead Senior High and established a Magnet music program at Southwood Middle School for the performing arts, where she taught for ten years.